 As a worshipping community, we actively encourage our families to worship together at home.
 We have a programme of school- home worship which reflects the Liturgical Year and supports our parents/carers in worshipping with their children at home.

-The feedback received so far from both parents and children has been very positive!
+The feedback from both parents and children is always very positive!

 We come together for Mass at different times of the year.
-Mass is celebrated by Canon Phil in school although groups of children make the walk to church too to celebrate Mass there.
+Mass is celebrated by Father Michael in school although groups of children make the walk to church too to celebrate Mass there.

 We have a group of children who are trained altar servers and serve in both school and the parish.
 We also have members of staff who are Eucharistic ministers in church and serve in school Masses too.

 Our new school year began with Mass.
 It was a wonderful opportunity to mark the start of the year as a community and lovely to be joined by parents, grandparents and parishioners.

 Father Michael spoke to us about how we need to remember to love each other and be kind as part of that community.
 As always we will be trying hard every day to do just that!